secretshardul/android-kotlin-codelabs/README.md

              `popUpTo` can be used to edit back button behavior
                 1. Take user to title fragment and not game fragment when back button is pressed from game won / game over fragment.
                 2. When user selects play again but then presses back button, he should be taken to title screen and not game over fragment.

+        5. **Up button navigation**:
+            - Up button is the `<-` button present in top app bar/action bar.
+Navigation wise it's similar to bottom back button but never takes the user out of the app.
+            - It's implemented using `NavigationUI` library.
+Call `NavigationUI.setupActionBarWithNavController` and pass `navController` as a parameter. `navController` object is obtained from navigation host fragment.
+Finally listen to the up button and navigate behind by overriding `onSupportNavigationUp()` lifecycle function.

+                ```kotlin
+              override fun onSupportNavigateUp(): Boolean {
+                      return navController.navigateUp()
+                  }
+              ```